IbrahimKotb99/AndroidWithJavaCourse/README.md

-# Android With Java Course Project
+# Meta Ideas App (Android With Java Course Project)

 This repository contains the project I completed as part of my Android development course using Java.
 It serves as a practical demonstration of various Android components, APIs, and development concepts, including a complete user authentication system powered by Firebase.